Devchaudhari1/DDS-Mini-Project-24-25/Repo-Sample/README.md

 capable of accommodating multiple players while providing an intuitive and responsive game play experience.</br>

-3. Features:• The dartboard utilizes an input signal from a dart throw, represented as a time-varying pointer that periodically navigates among four concentric target regions, illuminated by LEDs to indicate the pointer’s position.</br>
+3. Features:</br>• The dartboard utilizes an input signal from a dart throw, represented as a time-varying pointer that periodically navigates among four concentric target regions, illuminated by LEDs to indicate the pointer’s position.</br>
 • The scoreboard can accurately record at least 20 throws without risk of overflow, ensuring